tangsiwei0831/tangsiwei0831.github.io/_life/2025-toronto-restaurants.md

 [Moon Palace](https://moon-palace.ca/): 4.2/5.
 Pretty good location, facing Eaton center, delicious roasted duck, but the price is a little bit high.

-[Muay Thai Bar & Restaurant](https://www.yelp.ca/biz/muay-thai-restaurant-and-bar-toronto): 4.6/5.
+[Muay Thai Bar & Restaurant](https://www.yelp.ca/biz/muay-thai-restaurant-and-bar-toronto): 4.8/5.
 Good price and food, delicious meal, drink is also great, service excellent!
+Recommend beef hotpot!

 [Myungdong Noodle Shabu Shabu](https://www.mdkalguksu.com/): 4.1/5.
 Pan fried dumplings is good, ok Korea food, can try if you walk pass by, it is interesting that it locates in Indian town.